 The new Rotary year has brought us the welcome addition of several new members.

 On 22nd July President Sam led a joint induction ceremony for local lawyer Joe Florish and IT specialist Veronica Chittaro.

 This special double occasion was made more special by the presence of Spelthorne’s Mayor, Councillor Suzy Webb who had herself been inducted as an Honorary Member on 17th June.

 Then on 5th August President Sam inducted Margaret Antony, an economist at Royal Holloway College.

 The arrival of these new members breathes new life into the club and we wish them all success and enjoyment in their membership.

 More news from Rotary

-The presentations have been made at schools with a Year 5, with every pupil in the year receiving a copy of the dictionary.
+The presentations have been made at schools with a Year 3 and 5, with every pupil in the year receiving a copy of the dictionary.
 This is an appealing and highly informative book, with full colour illustrations, which is hoped, will prove to be a great hit with the children.